derickson/gen-ai-search-studygroup/class/week03/README.md

 ```

 The actual facets are driven by the aggregations return.
-When we detect that a change has occurred vs the most recent sessions state, we re-run the query and then force a page re-load.
+When we detect that a change has occurred vs. the most recent sessions state, we re-run the query and then force a page re-load.

 We are now rendering the facets.